mjoras/trone/draft-thoji-scone-trone-protocol.md

 A network element then conditionally replaces the Rate Signal field with values of its choosing.

-A network element might receive a packet that already includes a rate signal, consisting of a rate limit and an average window.
-The network element replaces these fields if it wishes to signal a lower rate limit; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.
-A network element that replaces the rate limit SHOULD also replace the average window.
+A network element might receive a packet that already includes a rate signal.
+The network element replaces the rate signal if it wishes to signal a lower rate limit; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.

 The following pseudocode indicates how a network element might detect a TRONE packet and replace an existing rate signal.